substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 **Follow these steps:**

 1. Check that you're connected to the Local Node.
-Click on the top left circular icon, open the "Development" section, and choose "Local Node".
+Click on the top left circular network icon, open the "Development" section, and choose "Local Node".
 Your node is default to be `127.0.0.1.:9944`.

 2. Tell the Apps about your custom types.
 This requires you to navigate to the "_Settings_" -> "_Developer_" section, and then paste in the editor the following custom types (in JSON format):